 NOTE: this post discusses Nicholas Notovitch and Edmond Bordeaux Szekely.
 For G. J. R. Ouseley and “The Gospel of the Holy Twelve,” see the next post.

-Two distinguished examples of modern “pious frauds” are the gospels by Nicholas Notovitch and Edmond Bordeaux Szekely.
-Both are sometimes innocently quoted by vegetarians to prove that Jesus went to India or that Jesus was a vegetarian.
+Why would anyone want to fabricate a gospel to prove that Jesus was a vegetarian, or anything else about Jesus?
+There is plenty of solid historical evidence that the message of Jesus was simple living, nonviolence, and vegetarianism, and that vegetarianism was a key idea of the movement which he headed.
+But Nicholas Notovitch and Edmond Bordeaux Szekely have not gone down the historical path; they have instead fabricated a gospel.
+Both of these gospels are sometimes innocently quoted by vegetarians to prove that Jesus went to India or that Jesus was a vegetarian.
 But neither of them constitutes real evidence about Jesus, or about anything else before the nineteenth century.
-Continue reading
+Continue reading “Pious Fraud, Vegetarian Style”

 Recently, in response to a friend’s blurb promoting Disciples on Facebook, someone asked whether the author of the book (namely, me) was promoting vegetarian “propaganda.”